vsch/flexmark-java/README.md

 All the tests are modified to validate the AST not just the html.
 The AST contains all parsed elements with their source location available for every part of the node, not just the node itself.
-For example a link will have:
+For example a link has the following properties:

 1. `[` textOpeningMarker
 2. text